MSFT-Innovation-Hub-India/MTC-Student-Developer-Programme-Quantum-Computing/README.md

 ## Tech Stack and additional libraries
+(For this implementation we are using only Qiskit and PYSCFDriver on Azure Quantum.
+The other libraries and services are alternatives that can be used to achieve the same)<br>
 | Software/Service/Language | Description |
 | :-------------- | --------------- |
 | [Azure Quantum](https://learn.microsoft.com/en-us/azure/quantum/) | Workspace to run quantum computation tasks with the help of providers   |